 7.7 Forecasting employment space is a difficult exercise and like all forecasting has limitations, being highly dependent upon the variables inputted into the model, the assumptions used in the model and how these variables actually behave in practice.
-In general, such forecasts become less reliable over time especially when forecasting forward over the plan period.
+In general, such forecasts become less reliable over time especially when forecasting forward over the Plan period.
 The ELS sets out the limitations of its forecasting method at paragraph 8.17.
 To a degree, all the scenarios rely on past trends, and it is not always the case that the future will be similar to the past.
 This is especially true when hitherto unforeseen "events" such as the global pandemic or Brexit occur with their potential for disrupting existing trends in terms of job growth and trade and the inevitable uncertainties they pose for the forecaster.

 - 7.8 However, the various scenarios are a good guide to what may happen in the future and the method employed is consistent with national planning policy and guidance in relation to assessing future employment space.
-The ELS jobs forecasts indicate an average of around 50,000 and the Plan includes a monitoring target of 52,500 jobs. - 7.9 The employment space derived from the upper end of the ELS forecasts is therefore the minimum amount to be planned for in the emerging Greater Nottingham Strategic Plan.
+The ELS jobs forecasts indicate an average of around 45,000 (Table 1(a) and paragraph 5.4) equating to 41,000 for the Plan period, the regeneration scenario indicates around 44,000 jobs for the Plan period and the Plan includes a monitoring target of 46,900 jobs. - 7.9 The employment space derived from the upper end of the ELS forecasts is therefore the minimum amount to be planned for in the emerging Greater Nottingham Strategic Plan.
 Given the limitations of the modelling identified above, that the scenarios are based on ranges rather than targets, and the fact that local plans are kept under review and regularly updated or replaced, this level of job growth is considered to be compatible with the planned levels of housing delivery.